-Ría Celestún encompasses coastal areas of the Gulf of Mexico and includes important wetlands designated under the Ramsar Wetlands Convention.
+Ría Celestún encompasses coastal areas of the Gulf of Mexico and includes essential wetlands designated under the Ramsar Wetlands Convention.
 The biosphere reserve occupies approximately 25% of the Petenes Mangrove ecoregion.

-The importance of the Biosphere Reserve is partly due to the fact that fresh water from underground aquifers has an outlet in the site, which makes the Biosphere Reserve a unique example of a natural wetland in the area.
+The importance of the Biosphere Reserve is partly because freshwater from underground aquifers has an outlet in the site, making the Biosphere Reserve a unique example of a natural wetland in the area.

-Ría Celestún is characterized by a great habitat diversity in a relatively small area and includes several interdependent ecosystems which constitute critical habitats for a great diversity of species.
+Ría Celestún is characterized by large habitat diversity in a relatively small area and includes several interdependent ecosystems that constitute critical habitats for many species.
 These include:

 - a marine shallow continental platform

 - coastal dunes

 - low semi-deciduous forest

 The area includes 304 resident and migratory birds constituted by coastal and marshland birds such as herons (Ardeidae), ducks (Anatidae), and gulls.

 Ría Celestún and Ría Lagartos Biosphere Reserves are critical areas for the flamingo (Phoenicopterus ruber) that nest, feed and reproduce here and whose population reaches 23,000 birds.

 Other bird species include the threatened plumbeous kite (Ictinia plumbea) and Brent goose (Branta bernicla), the endangered Muscovy duck (Cairina moschata), and piping plover (Charadrius melodus).